 - Structured activities

 - Occupational therapy

 - Academic activities

 - Nursing group

-We use a five-tiered treatment system, where patients are required to meet specific criteria in order to pass from one tier to the next.
+We use a four-tiered treatment system, where patients are required to meet specific criteria in order to pass from one tier to the next.
 There are increased responsibilities and privileges with each higher tier.